How do interest rates affect inflation?

 When the base rate of interest rises, it usually leads to the cost of borrowing going up.
 This is a key measure the Bank of England uses to try and curb high inflation.

-How interest rate changes can impact inflation – At a glance
+At a glance: How interest rate changes can impact inflation

 The table below shows the typical relationship between the two when inflation is high and the Bank of England is trying to bring it back down to the target level.

-When high inflation is reigned in and interest rates are lowered…
+When interest rates increase, due to out of control inflation…When high inflation is reigned in and interest rates are lowered…

-Borrowing becomes cheaper
+Borrowing becomes more expensiveBorrowing becomes cheaper

-Consumer spending may rise
+Consumer spending may fallConsumer spending may rise

-People are inclined to spend more money
+People are inclined to save moneyPeople are inclined to spend more money

-Demand for products and services may rise
+Demand for products and services may fallDemand for products and services may rise

-Prices may rise due to an initial surge in demand affecting supply, but this can stabilise
+Prices for goods and services may then fall to encourage spendingPrices may rise due to an initial surge in demand affecting supply, but this can stabilise

-If prices for goods and services stabilise, and growth is at a moderate level, inflation remains closer to central bank targets
+As a result, inflation usually starts to fallIf prices for goods and services stabilise, and growth is at a moderate level, inflation remains closer to central bank targets

 It isn’t always the case that low interest rates go hand-in-hand with rising inflation.
 Following the financial crisis of 2008, and for more than a decade afterwards, interest rates remained low alongside inflation.